 Are White Sharks Warm Blooded

-- Warm blooded are the animal species which can maintain their body temperature constant regardless of the environmental temperature.
+- Warm-blooded are the animal species that can maintain their body temperature constant regardless of the environmental temperature.

-- They have the ability to raise the temperature of some of their body parts by +/- 10 to 15℃ than the outside temperature through a unique system known as Countercurrent Heat Exchange.
+- They can raise the temperature of some of their body parts by +/- 10 to 15℃ than the outside temperature through a unique system known as Countercurrent Heat Exchange.

 - The long muscles that run down through the length of a white shark’s body generate this heat and transfer it to the web of veins and arteries at the lateral sides of their bodies.